markangeloracca/excel-sheet-service/README.md

 # excel-sheet-service
- Utilizes an API to generate excel sheet from a list of object
+ A Spring Boot application which utilizes Apache POI - OOXML API to generate excel sheet from a list of object.